Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7

 Tour description

-From there we will walk to the Mafalda statue and if the line is not too long we will take the famous photo.
+From there, we will walk to the Mafalda statue, and if the line is not too long, we will take the famous photo.

-We will stop to see the beautiful San Pedro Telmo Church and Penitentiary Museum (former Women's Prison).
+We will stop to see the beautiful San Pedro Telmo Church and the Penitentiary Museum (former Women's Prison).

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.

-Convent of Santo Domingo
+Convento de Santo Domingo

 Zanjon de Granados Museum